-The SEP complies with the Environmental and Social Standards 10 (ESS10), of the World Bank's Environment and Social Management Framework (ESMF).
+The SEP complies with the Environmental and Social Standard 10 (ESS10), of the World Bank's Environment and Social Framework (ESF).
 ESS10, provides for engaging with stakeholders throughout the project life cycle, commencing such engagement as early as possible in the project development process and in a timeframe that enables meaningful consultations with stakeholders on project design.
-SEP is aligned with the requirements of Government of India (GoI) as well as Government of Tripura (GoT) appropriate legal instruments and rights-based legislations that call for engaging with citizens to ensure their voice during planning of schemes and other development interventions and ensure accountability.
+SEP is aligned with the requirements of Government of India (GoI) as well as Government of Tripura (GoT) appropriate legal instruments and rights-based legislations that call for engaging with citizens to ensure their voice is heard during planning and implementation of development schemes and to ensure accountability of service providers.